nervosnetwork/docs.nervos.org/website/docs/tech-explanation/economics.md

 During data storage, a portion of CKBytes must be locked and cannot earn interest.
 Although the locked CKBytes remain constant in number, their value slowly decreases due to inflation, affecting only users storing data on Nervos.
 This small depreciation constitutes State Rent.

 The inflation funding State Rent comes from a process known as Secondary Issuance.
-Nervos users who do not occupy space on the network may gain interest from Secondary Issuance by locking their CKBytes in Nervos DAO.
+Nervos users who do not occupy space on the network may gain rewards from Secondary Issuance by locking their CKBytes in Nervos DAO.
 The following sections will delve deeper into this mechanism.

 ## Base Issuance